microsoft/bedrock/cluster/environments/azure-multiple-clusters-waf-tm-apimgmt/README.md

     flux-memcached-59947476d9-d6kqw   1/1     Running   0          8m07s
     ```

-If the Flux pod shows a status other than 'Running', verify Terraform deployed the environment without any errors in [step 2 above](#Step-2-Deploy-the-environment-using-Terraform).
+If the Flux pod shows a status other than 'Running', verify Terraform deployed the environment without any errors.